robb/Cartography/README.md

     <img src="https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat" align="right" vspace="2px">
 </a>

-Using Cartography, you can set up your Layout constraints in declarative code and without any stringly typing!
+Using Cartography, you can set up your Auto Layout constraints in declarative code and without any stringly typing!

 In short, it allows you to replace this: